Nashik: Demographics

+The sex ratio is 894 per 1,000 males for Nashik city.
+The child sex ratio is 865 girls per 1,000 boys.
+11.42% of the population is under 6 years of age.
+In the census year 2001, the Nashik Urban Agglomeration had a population of 1,152,326.
+Thus, it was the fourth largest urban area of Maharashtra State after Mumbai, Pune and Nagpur.
+The projected population of Nashik urban agglomeration (which includes abutting urban areas like Deolali) as of 11 November 2012 is 1,562,769.

+At the time of the 2011 census, 76.69% of the population spoke Marathi, 11.80% Hindi, 3.26% Urdu, 2.16% Gujarati and 1.26% Marwari as their first language.

 Governance and politics

 Civic administration

 Nashik city is governed by the Nashik Municipal Corporation.
 Nashik is the district headquarters of the Nashik District, 185 km away from Mumbai.
 The city has developed on both banks of the Godavari, which divides the city into almost equal halves.

-The Municipal Commissioner of Nashik is Ramesh Pawar.

 The ward committee consists of councillors representing the electoral wards within the territorial area of the ward committee.
 There are six ward committees namely Nashik (E), Nashik (W), Nashik Road, Panchavati, CIDCO and Satpur.
-The main function of the committees is to approve the cost of works for the wards, incorporate the expenses in the budget etc.
+The main function of the committees is to approve the cost of works for the wards, incorporate the expenses in the budget among others.

 Civic services

 The Nashik Municipal Corporation (NMC) is planning to start major civic projects in 2020.
-Projects like the creation of more smart roads, setting up of 800 CCTVs, installation of LED streetlights, Goda beautification project, construction of two major water treatment projects (WTPs), upgradation of STPs, making smart parking operational, etc. would be given priority by the municipal corporation.
+The municipal corporation will prioritize new smart roads, 800 CCTVs, and LED streetlights.
+It will also implement a smart parking system and the Goda beautification project.
+For water infrastructure, two new water treatment plants will be built and existing sewage treatment plants will be upgraded.

 Solid waste management

 In the Nashik Municipal Corporation area about 225 MT of solid waste is generated per day.
 Unlike other Indian cities, this garbage is collected by vehicles titled 'Ghantagadi' (meaning the vehicle with a bell): a system which has resulted in smaller versions of the ghantagadi ply in the congested old city areas.
-A plant has been set by the Nashik Municipal Corporation near Pandav Leni (Pandavleni Caves) to process the garbage and convert into compost.
+A plant has been set by the Nashik Municipal Corporation near Pandav Leni (Pandavleni Caves) to process the garbage and convert it into compost.